 Mixed methods data analysis requires knowledge of strategies used to analyze QUAL and QUAN data.
 QUAL data analysis involves an inductive process in which researchers work to address research questions.
-These questions may involve generating new ideas and theories; explaining phenomena; exploring associations between attitudes, behaviors, and experiences; developing typologies and classifications; and developing conceptual definitions (Green & Thorogood, 2014).
+These questions may involve generating new ideas and theories; explaining phenomena; exploring associations between attitudes, behaviors, and experiences; developing typologies and classifications; and developing conceptual definitions (Green & Thorogood, 2009).
 QUAL data analysis is iterative in that there is a movement between data collection and data analysis so that analysis may be occurring shortly after data collection begins.
 QUAL data analysis is eclectic (Teddlie & Tashakkori, 2009), as noted in the statement, "There are many ways of analyzing qualitative data" (Coffey & Atkinson, 1996, p.
 3).
-Although Miles, Huberman, and Saldana (2014) described a focused method of data analysis (i.e., data reduction, data display, and conclusion drawing/verification) in their text, Qualitative Data Analysis: A Methods Sourcebook, they advised researchers "to look behind any apparent formalism and seek out what is useful in your own work" (p.
-7).
+Although Miles and Huberman (1994) described a focused method of data analysis (i.e., data reduction, data display, and conclusion drawing/verification) in their text, An Expanded Sourcebook: Qualitative Data Analysis, they advised researchers "to look behind any apparent formalism and seek out what is useful in your own work" (p.
+5).

-Thematic content analysis is likely the most commonly used data analysis approach reported in QUAL health research (Green & Thorogood, 2014).
+Common approaches to QUAL data analysis are: thematic content analysis, grounded theory, framework analysis, and narrative analysis (Green & Thorogood, 2009).
+The most basic, and maybe the most commonly used in health, QUAL research is thematic content analysis.
 Using this approach, the content of data is analyzed to generate and categorize recurring themes.
 Data are coded and categorized until themes are identified or emerge.
 Grounded theory involves a cyclical process in which data are collected and analyzed, and a coding scheme is developed; additional data collection and analysis may be needed until saturation is reached and there are no new constructs emerging.
 There is movement back and forth between the emerging theory and data or constant comparison (Glaser & Strauss, 1967; Strauss, 1987).
 Narrative analysis is conducted "to see how respondents in interviews impose order on the flow of experience to make sense of events and actions in their lives" (Riessman, 1993, p.
 2).
-Narrative, or the practice of storytelling (Green & Thorogood, 2014), is analyzed in terms of "how it is put together, the linguistic and cultural resources it draws on, and how it persuades the listener of authenticity" (Riessman, 1993, p.
+Narrative, or the practice of storytelling (Green & Thorogood, 2009), is analyzed in terms of "how it is put together, the linguistic and cultural resources it draws on, and how it persuades the listener of authenticity" (Riessman, 1993, p.
 2).

-The number of computer software programs available to assist with QUAL data analysis has increased, and the quality and efficiency of this software have improved to provide sophisticated methods of managing and organizing data.
+The number of computer software programs available to assist with QUAL data analysis has increased, and the quality and efficiency of this software have improved to provide sophisticated methods of managing and organizing data (Bringer, Johnston, & Brackenridge, 2006).
 Mixed methods researchers should be aware of advantages and disadvantages of software programs and their usefulness for a given research study.
-Researchers should select software that supports rigorous QUAL data analysis.
-Computer Assisted Qualitative Data Analysis or CAQDAS refers to a range of software programs that help with management and analysis of qualitative data.
-The CAQDAS
+Researchers should select software that supports rigorous QUAL data analysis (Auld et al., 2007; Banner & Albarran, 2009).